Signature dishes

 Norwegian prawn (reker)

-Cold-water North Atlantic prawn boiled at sea, peeled at the counter, eaten on dense rye bread with mayonnaise, fresh dill and lemon.
+Cold-water North Atlantic prawn boiled at sea, peeled at the counter, eaten on dense rye bread with house-made mayonnaise, fresh dill and lemon.
+The Oslo summer staple, sold by the kilo on the Rådhusbrygga harbour wharf.

-History: Norwegian prawn has been an Oslo summer ritual since the working fishing boats began selling reker straight from the deck on Rådhusbrygga; the harbour quay still has the queue.
+History: Norwegian prawn has been an Oslo summer ritual since the working fishing boats began selling reker straight from the deck on Rådhusbrygga in the 1920s.
+The Skagerrak cold-water catch is boiled in seawater at sea, the prawns are peeled by hand at the counter and eaten on dense rye bread with house mayonnaise.
+The harbour quay queue still forms from May through September; Solsiden has the canonical sit-down version on the Aker Brygge waterfront.

 Where to try it: Vulkanfisk Sjomathallen, Lofoten Fiskerestaurant, Solsiden Restaurant